Arcane season 2: Release date rumours, episodes, plot and latest news

-Set in Riot Games’ League of Legends universe, Arcane follows the fates of sisters Jinx and Vi, who find themselves on opposing sides of a war.
+Set in Riot Games’ League of Legends universe, Arcane follows the fates of sisters Jinx and Vi, voiced by Ella Purnell and Hailee Steinfeld respectively, as they find themselves on two opposing sides of a war.

-“We’re beyond happy about the positive response to Arcane‘s first season and are working hard with the creative wizards at Riot and Fortiche to deliver our second instalment,” said co-creators Christian Linke and Alex Yee.
+“We’re beyond happy about the positive response to Arcane‘s first season and are working hard with the creative wizards at Riot and Fortiche to deliver our second instalment,” series co-creators Christian Linke and Alex Yee said of Arcane’s renewal.

 Ahead of the first season’s premiere on Netflix at the beginning of November 2021, Linke spoke about how the show serves as a “love letter” to the League community, from Rioters to players.

-“I really feel confident in the statement that everyone that works on these things feels like they’re working on the most important thing they’ve ever done in their craft,” he told Deadline.
+“I really feel confident in the statement that everyone that works on these things feels like they’re working on the most important thing they’ve ever done in their craft,” he added.

-But with the first season of the animated series ending with a huge cliffhanger, what can we expect from the next batch of episodes?
-Read on for everything we know so far about Arcane’s season two release date rumours.
+But with the release date still a fairly long way away, read on for what we can expect from the next batch of episodes after season one's cliffhanger ending, as well as everything we know about Arcane’s season two release date rumours.

 Arcane season 2 release date rumours